shaunpersad/throttled-queue/README.md

 ```

 ## Tests
 Note: The tests take a few minutes to run.
+Watch the console to see how closely the actual rate limit gets to the maximum.
 ### Node.js
 Run `npm test`.
 ### Browser